jtv199/ai-safety-ml4g/mlab/w1d4_part1_instructions.md

 - Build a tensor of the corresponding RGB values and scale each color to the range `[-1, 1]`.
 These will be the labels.
 - Return the inputs and labels wrapped in a `TensorDataset`.

+Execute the following cell, and make sure you understand what is happening:

 ```python
 def all_coordinates_scaled(height: int, width: int) -> t.Tensor: